The Best Manual Toothbrushes For Seniors And Elderly [Soft and Easy]

 The RADIUS Flex Brush with Soft Bristles Toothbrush is a featured-filled toothbrush that spots a unique design.
 Importantly, it’s highly optimized to meet the needs of seniors who are looking to improve their oral hygiene.

 For starters, the brush has a supersized oval brush head attached to a flexible neck.
 This design choice allows the toothbrush to clean those hard-to-reach parts of the mouth.
-Additionally, the flexible neck is angled to reduce the pressure you exert on your teeth and gums, which helps negate gum damage among hard brushers.

-The vegetable-based nylon bristles are manufactured with the users’ health as the main issue of concern.
 While they are durable and can last longer, the most important feature of the bristles is that they are BPA-free and ADA accepted.
 They are also suited for seniors as they are exquisitely soft.

 Finally, the RADIUS Flex Brush with Soft Bristles Toothbrush has an ergonomic easy-grip design with a smart palm and thumb design.
 The handle also has the recommended 45-degree hand-to-tooth angle.